trevrosen/fluxbot/README.md

 A Hubot-based chatbot for driving [FluxCD](https://fluxcd.io)'s `fluxctl`

 ## Project Status
 This is a WORK IN PROGRESS.
 There's currently no tests or CI.
-I despise NodeJS, so the code is really dumb at the moment while I grudgingly learn the right way to do things.
-It's opinionated right now on where you put your flux install, your container registry, and your deployable workloads.
+The code is dumb at the moment.
+It's annoyingly opinionated right now on where you put your flux install, your container registry, and your deployable workloads.
 It will get better over time, but you may never love it.

 ## Why does this exist
-To give "chat ops with guardrails" to developers who need control over which image a workload is running at a given time but who can't/shouldn't access other things in the cluster.
+To allow Kubernetes operators to provide a "chat ops with guardrails" functionality to developers who need control over which image a workload is running at a given time but who can't/shouldn't access other things in the cluster.

 ## What can this do